distcode/w365ws/Lab-A.md

 ### 5. Task - Connect user to a cloud PC
+In this task you will see how to connect to a cloud pc with your browser but also with the Remote Desktop App.
 1. Open a new in-private/incognito windows of your browser.
 2. Navigate to [Windows 365](https://windows365.microsoft.com) and sign in as *sherlock@\<yourPublicDomain>*; use the password *Pa$$w0rd1234*.
 3. Should you see the welcome wizard, click the button 'Next' until it changes to 'Get started'.
 Press it once more and you should see 'Welcome, Sherlock Holmes'.